axkr/symja_android_library/symja_android_library/doc/the-structure-of-things.md

 ## The structure of things

-Every expression in Mathics is built upon the same principle: it consists of a head and an arbitrary number of children, unless it is an atom, i.e. it can not be subdivided any further.
+Every expression in Symja is built upon the same principle: it consists of a head and an arbitrary number of children, unless it is an atom, i.e. it can not be subdivided any further.
 To put it another way: everything is a function call.
 This can be best seen when displaying expressions in their “full form”:
 ```